usbt0p/fasta_project/README.md

     each acid over total sequence length and for frequency of appearance of each sequence's length.
     Works both with `.fasta` files and with directories containing them.

+## *Installation*:

+For correct usage now the user should add the project directory to the environment variable PYTHONPATH so that Python knows where to search for the executable files.

+One way of doing it is this, do the following after downoading the project:
+- Go, through command line, to the root directory in which the project was downloaded in your PC.
+For example if you downloaded it to C:\user\documents, go to C:\user\documents\fasta_project.

+- Once there, you must add the path to the environment variable.
+In Windows, type the followng command: $env:PYTHONPATH = '.'
+On Linux, type: export PYTHONPATH=.

+- Of course, the same would work if '.' is substituted with the absolute path of the directory.

+- This must be done each time the terminal is opened to use the project, since the environment variable dissapears after closing it.

+- After that, experiment with the sample commands that are listed in the script modules's docstrings.
+You will need `.fasta` files to manipulate.
+You can generate them online, save them in a `.txt` or other file format, and just rename them to the `.fasta` extension.
+Beware that the sequences in the file can only contain the following uppercase
+letters: A, C, T, G.